-EU Market Reform
+EU Market Reform.
 The EU has finalised the Markets in Financial Instruments Regulation and a revision of the Markets in Financial Instruments Directive (collectively, MiFID II).
 These include extensive market structure reforms, such as the establishment of new trading venue categories for the purposes of discharging the obligation to trade OTC derivatives on a trading platform, enhanced pre- and post-trade transparency covering a wider range of financial instruments and a reform of the equities markets.
 Commodities trading firms will be required to calculate their positions and adhere to specific limits.
 Other reforms introduce enhanced transaction reporting, the publication of best execution data by investment firms and trading venues, investor protection-related and organisational requirements.
 Other requirements may affect the way investment managers can pay for the receipt of investment research.
-On February 10, 2016, the European Commission proposed delaying the effectiveness of MiFID II until January 2018.
-It is expected that this delay will be confirmed in June 2016.
+On June 30, 2016, the legislative package to delay the application of MiFID II until January 3, 2018 was published in the Official Journal of the EU.

-Capital Ratios

-The U.K. Financial Policy Committee announced an increase in the countercyclical capital buffer rate for private U.K. counterparties and issuers from 0% to 0.5%.
-The rate becomes effective beginning March 29, 2017.
-Currently, the company does not expect that this change will have a material impact on its capital ratios.
+Capital Ratios.
+On March 29, 2016, the U.K. Financial Policy Committee (FPC) announced an increase in the countercyclical capital buffer rate for private U.K. counterparties and issuers from 0% to 0.5%, effective beginning March 29, 2017.
+This future increase was reversed by the FPC on July 5, 2016, with immediate effect.

-Other Developments
+Other Regulatory Developments.
 In January 2016, the Basel Committee finalised a revised framework for calculating minimum capital requirements for market risk.
 The revisions constitute a fundamental change to the calculation of both model-based and non-model-based components of market risk capital.
 The Basel Committee has set an effective date for first reporting under the revised framework of December 31, 2019.
 The European authorities have not yet proposed regulations implementing the revised requirements for EU financial institutions.
 The company is currently evaluating the potential impact of the Basel Committee's revised framework.